dendriel/rozsa-rpc/README.md

   - Add Sync and Async method calls
   - Add reactive apis
 - Decouple transport code to allow using other implementations;
-- Create error codes sections.
+- Create error codes sections for doc.